HannahIgboke/Pizza-runner-Business-analysis/README.md

-### Data cleaning and preprocessing
+### Data cleaning

-The data preprocessing stage rids the day of every data quality issue observed in the EDA stage.
+The data preprocessing stage is specially reserved for cleaning the data and addressing every data quality issue observed in the EDA stage.
 For the affected tables, the following issues were identified and treated:
 -	customer_orders

 Presence of blank cells in the exclusions and extras column and several occurences of ‘null’.
-I updated the column values present in the extras columns mean that the value in a column is unknown or missing.
+I updated the column values from 'null' to NULL which means that in the extras columns mean that the value in a column is unknown or missing.

 -	runner_orders